-Sexual choking is where someone applies pressure to your neck that partially or completely restricts your airflow or blood flow during sex.
+Sexual choking is where someone applies pressure to your neck that partially or completely restricts airflow or blood flow to your brain during sex.
 It can also be called breath play or erotic asphyxiation.

 Why do people do it?